 Essential info: The start of the mountain walk is a short 10/15 minute drive from Westport town and most people come that way by car.
 There are also bus and train services to Westport from Dublin and Galway if that’s your preference.
 Check out our full guide to Croagh Patrick here.

-24. Cycle a part of the Wild Atlantic Way
+40. Cycle a Part of the Wild Atlantic Way

 There is something about the feeling of a salty wind hitting your face.
 It is exhilarating.
 And luckily, living on a small island like Ireland we have an abundance of exposed coastal bike rides right on our doorsteps.
 A highlight, however, has to be the sections of the Wild Atlantic Way in north Donegal – if you cycled any closer to the sea, you would be in it!
 Departing from Rathmullen, you can wind your way up the coast, past Portsalon, right around Fanad Head before crossing Drongawn Lough and looping right around Melmore